francescobaraldi/time-series-forecasting-with-transformers/README.md

 pip install -r requirements.txt
 ```

-Then it is possible to execute the main file which runs the three models tested in order to forecast the next 30 days closing price of the S&P 500 index:
+Then it is possible to execute the main file which runs the three models in order to forecast the closing price of the next 30 days of the S&P 500 index:

 ```bash
 python main.py